 Maintaining the weight loss involves having healthy eating habits, which includes knowing how to select and prepare foods and being familiar with portion sizes.
 By eating the pre-packaged meals, a participant is not learning how to manage daily eating, portion control, or make healthy choices.
 Many participants on the NutriSystem plan end up regaining the weight once they go off the diet.

 Another concern with this diet is that it may be difficult to follow if you regularly eat meals with other family members or enjoy eating out.
 Moreover, this program is costly.
-Although, you do have to consider the money you would spend on groceries and eating out.
+You do have to consider the money you would spend on groceries and eating out.

-If you prefer the convenience of pre-packaged meals delivered to your door over the freshness and flavor of home-cooked meals, this diet may be for you.
-Having all of your meals prepared for you, makes it easy to eat the right type and amount of food.
-But, the challenge is that after you go off the program you are on your own again.
+If you prefer the convenience of prepackaged meals delivered to your door over the freshness and flavor of home-cooked meals, this diet may be for you.
+Having all of your meals prepared for you makes it easy to eat the right type and amount of food.
+The challenge is that after you go off the program, you are on your own again.
 So if you do go on this diet, work with the counselors to develop a plan for how you are going to maintain your weight loss when you are eating and cooking on your own again.